Ebuube/alx-low_level_programming/0x1C-makefiles/README.md

 # C - Makefiles

-Mastering how to create official and highly generic makefiles that are easy to maintain update
+Mastering how to create official and highly generic makefiles that are easy to maintain and update.

 ## 0. make -f 0-Makefile
 Create your first Makefile.